 As an example, let’s say you are a SaaS billing platform that offers Tax Compliance features at your highest plan tier.

-Let’s say you have a user that has recently visited a blog post titled “Is SaaS taxable in California”, their install base is growing across many tax jurisdictions as demonstrated by your product data, and they have been on G2 crowd researching Avalara (an automated tax compliance software).
+Let’s say you have a user that has recently visited a blog post titled “Is SaaS taxable in California”, their install base is growing across many tax jurisdictions, as demonstrated by your product data, and they have been on G2 crowd-researching Avalara (an automated tax compliance software).

-Retention Scoring Models
+2. Retention Scoring Models

 There’s an old advertising saying that should be top of mind for every company–“It’s easier to keep a customer than gain a new one.”

 In fact, over $62 billion is lost annually due to poor customer service.
-Retention can also impact the upselling and cross-selling abilities of your org, as you only have around a 5-20% chance of closing a deal.
+Retention can also impact the upselling and cross-selling abilities of your organization, as you only have around a 5-20% chance of closing a deal.
 And even once you’ve got the customer, that doesn’t mean that you’ll keep them.

 When it comes to retention in lead scoring models, it’s almost a reverse approach to building an acquisition model.
-Your analysis baseline in terms of fit and activity criteria are all of your previously churned customers.
+Your analysis baseline in terms of fit and activity criteria is all of your previously churned customers.

-Again, engagement with your brand more broadly may still contribute to your score, a visit to your FAQ on how to cancel an account, for example.
+Again, engagement with your brand more broadly may still contribute to your score; a visit to your FAQ on how to cancel an account, for example.

 Users who fail to engage during free trials have a much higher likelihood to churn.
 For most businesses, the actual offering’s usage or engagement will often be a more robust indicator of the likelihood to churn.
 It could be the frequency of skipped deliveries at a subscription box business or at a typical SaaS business; it might be decreased logins.

 The critical consideration here is that unlike in acquisition models where we are looking for more recent and frequent activity, in most cases, it’s a decrease in recency and frequency that will provide the churn signal.

-Adoption Scoring Models
+3. Adoption Scoring Models